 - Concluding remarks should be based on the results coming from the protocol.
 The conclusion(s) should be limited to findings resulting from following the protocol.

 - For the work to be considered research, a final report must be readied for peer review with the intention that it will eventually be published in a respected journal.
-At the least, it must be made available for others to review “in the literature.Research reports should include a brief discussion of the literature and prior study supporting protocol design.
+At the least, it must be made available for others to review in the literature.Research reports should include a brief discussion of the literature and prior study supporting protocol design.
 This should include the foundation theory and important contending theories.
 The conclusions should also address whether or not, and how well, research results support the foundation theory.
 This is where the contending theories should be considered with an explanation as to whether they supported by the study, and if so, in what way.

 Paranormalists may be academics, but most are laypeople, meaning they do not have an advanced college degree.
-Lay-paranormalists seldom have access to the library systems used by academics.
-It has been my experience that few have access to parapsychological journals.
+Lay-paranormalists seldom have access to the library systems used by Ph.Ds.
+It has been my experience that few laypeople have access to parapsychological journals.
 (We subscribe to four journals at a cost of about $400 a year.
-I am not allowed full membership because I am not a Ph.D.)
-To be available to the larger community, research reports should be written in terms understandable to a wide audience and accessible via an Internet search.
+Even so, I am not allowed full membership because I am not a Ph.D.)
+To be available to the larger community, research reports should be written in terms understandable to a wide audience and made accessible via an Internet search.

 - Based on research results, the hypothesis is reviewed for possible redefinition, probably leading to a new and improved research question.

 The scientific method is really a system involving people, institutions and media.
 In simplistic terms, scientists develop and test theory, the results of which are passed to engineers who produce usable products for the public based on that research.